 About the Infant Hearing Program

-Funded by the Ministry of Children, Community and Social Services, and offered through Oak Valley Health and our partner agencies, the program offers hearing screening, assessment, family support and communication development services to help them achieve their optimal potential.
+Funded by the Ministry of Children, Community and Social Services, and offered through Oak Valley Health and our partner agencies, the program offers hearing screening, assessment, family support and language development services to help them achieve their optimal potential.